The Actual War Goals are Too Evil to Say.

 Actual Goal: “Staticide”: Killing the State of Iran

-.. but but I’ve heard Israel may have a more sinister strategy that involves not just the overthrowing of the Iranian leadership and replacing them with a puppet government, but rather creating a “failed Iranian state” organized by ethnic division:
+.. but I’ve heard Israel may have a more sinister strategy that involves not just the overthrowing of the Iranian leadership and replacing them with a puppet government, but rather creating a “failed Iranian state” organized by ethnic division:

 the engineering of civil war in Iran, leading to